-The intervention of Sleeve gastrectomy or “vertical gastroplasty calibrated with gastric resection” involves removing a large part of the stomach to form a tube.
+The intervention of Sleeve gastrectomy in Delhi or “vertical gastroplasty calibrated with gastric resection” involves removing a large part of the stomach to form a tube.

 Foods will first be slowed down while in the tube and then evacuated very quickly in the small intestine.